- Consider how you plan to use Logos regularly.

 Desktop vs Web-based Option

 The desktop application provides the most powerful means to efficiently access Logos as a study tool.
 For taking sermons or conference notes, I use my Microsoft Surface Pro.
 With desktop functionality, my verse references allow me to quickly jump to that location or hover over the hyperlink to see the full verse in my preferred bible.
-Right-click access to the context menu gives me quick access to verse, word, and search options.
+Right-click access via the Context Menu gives quick access to verse, word, and search options.

-That said, I’ve been amazed at how the web-based capability has progressed over the past four years.
+While I prefer the Desktop, I’ve been amazed at how the web-based application (https://app.logos.com) has progressed over the past four years.
 For my basic, daily study it more than meets my need to access my preferred bible, daily devotional, prayer resources, and a personal prayer list.
 Commentaries are easily accessible if I decide to look at one or several different exegetical or application perspectives.

-While mobile device options continue to grow and give me access to my entire library along with popular features, I most efficiently navigate Logos for serious study by using the desktop features.
+While mobile device options continue to grow and give me access to my entire library along with popular features, I most efficiently navigate Logos for serious study by using the desktop application.
 My iPad does provide an excellent tablet option for reading and highlighting individual resources, but lacks the full feature set and easy menu access.
+Mobile options continue to expand with more training and videos to support their use.
 I don’t preach, so I can’t comment on use as part of sermon prep and delivery.

-Third, as you are getting started, consider the size of your library and how much you need
+Third, consider the appropriate size of your library

 Do you need a big library?